 In addition, you will need to meet the following criteria:

-Advanced Entry to Year 3: If you have a Postgraduate Diploma in Cognitive behavioural Psychotherapy you should apply for entry to the third year of the MSc.
+Advanced Entry to Year 3: If you have attained a Postgraduate Diploma in Counselling at University of South Wales you should apply for entry to the third year of the MSc.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.